Amisha-777/Business-Process-Diagrams/Student Enrollment Process/README.md

 This project presents a comprehensive Business Process Model and Notation (BPMN) diagram for the student enrollment process at the University of Nanaimo.
 The model illustrates the complex interactions between various departments and the applicant, providing a clear visualization of the entire enrollment journey.

-## Contents

-1. BPMN Diagram
-2. Process Description

-## Key Features
+## Process Model Key Elements

--   Detailed visualization of the entire student enrollment process
+-   Start and end events
--   Clear representation of interactions between different university departments
+-   Activities performed by students and university departments
--   Illustration of decision points and parallel processes
+-   Decision points and gateways
--   Inclusion of potential loops and error-handling procedures
+-   Parallel processes
+-   Loops for document updates and payment resolution

 ## 🔥Process Highlights
 1.  **Application Initiation**: Students fill out the application form and gather all required documents. #ApplicationInitiation
 2.  **Application Submission**: Completed applications are submitted either online or in person. #ApplicationSubmission
 3.  **Document Review and Validation**: